Installation

 $ pip install -e . --no-deps

-Switching between the different cedalion versions is then possible by activating the corresponding environment.
+Switching between different cedalion versions is then possible by activating the corresponding environment.

 During development